sushmangupta/nuxt-content-placeholder/1LP - Familiarise yourself with Shopware/1CO - Intro to shopware ecosyste/index.md

 You have chosen Shopware.
 Congratulations!
 We are happy to welcome you as part of the community.

-To ensure a successful introduction to the world of Shopware, we'll guide you through the fundamental concepts and basics.
+To ensure a successful introduction to the world of Shopware, we will guide you through all the necessary concepts.

-So welcome to Shopware again and lets get started!
+So welcome home and lets get started!